Energy and Sustainability Policy

 Specific scheduling dates for individual courses can be found using the World Campus Course Catalog.
 The schedule information provided below is subject to change.

 ESP students fulfill 3 credits of either Foreign Studies or Internship.
 This requirement can be done at any point and there are many options available, suitable to a student's individual circumstances.
-To get the ball rolling, complete our Prior Learning Experience Questionnaire and contact Haley Sankey.
+To get the ball rolling, complete our Prior Learning Experience Questionnaire.
 For more detail, visit EGEE 299 Foreign Studies and EGEE 495 Internship course sites.
 Read an article about the experiences of previous ESP students while completing their internship and study abroad experiences on Penn State Live.

 The Gilman Scholarship Program